GaneshsaiBese/ex/README.md

-# It's just an example, nothing important.
+# It's just an example, nothing important in this repo.